©Published first time in November 2015 – Updated May 2022

 2017 COP23, Fiji-Bonn: first COP with two host countries

-The twenty-third Conference of the Parties on Climate Change was held in Bonn from 6 to 17 November 2017.
-The German city provided the space, infrastructure and part of the organization necessary for the event.
-Fiji, a tiny Polynesian island country whose low elevation makes it highly vulnerable to the foreseeable effects of climate change, chaired the conference.
-Its prime minister, Frank Bainimarama, assumed the presidency of COP23 determined to maintain the momentum of the Paris Agreement.
-The United States appeared at the conference with a low-ranking delegation, following President Donald Trump’s decision to abandon the Paris Agreement.
-The speech of the representative of China evidenced a more active role compared to previous conferences.
+Between November 6 and 17, 2017, the twenty-third Conference of the Parties on Climate Change was held in Bonn.
+The German city provided the space, infrastructure, and part of the organization necessary for the event.
+Fiji, a tiny Polynesian island country whose low profile makes it highly vulnerable to the foreseeable effects of climate change, chaired the conference.
+His prime minister, Frank Bainimarama, took over the COP23 presidency determined to maintain the momentum of the Paris Agreement.
+It is noteworthy that Bainimarama was very active and enthusiastic during and after COP23.

 2018 COP24, Katowice: controversy over the IPCC report